naytev/naytev-blog/_posts/2016-1-5-why-use-infographics-in-content-marketing.md

 	<div class="full zoomable"><img src="/images/posts/why-infographics/top-colors.png"></div>

 	90% of information transmitted to the brain is visual.
-Data-rich infographics inform your readers and entice them to share widely, and high shareability boosts brand advocacy.
-In addition, Unbounce found that businesses using infographics enjoy 12% more traffic growth than those who don’t.
+Data-rich infographics inform your readers and entice them to share widely, and high shareability boosts <a href='http://masterinbound.com/item/what-is-a-brand-advocate.html' target='_blank'>brand advocacy</a>.
+In addition, <a href='http://unbounce.com/content-marketing/why-do-infographics-make-great-marketing-tools/' target='_blank'>Unbounce</a> found that businesses using infographics enjoy 12% more traffic growth than those who don’t.
 Most social media users trust content shared by their network, so it pays to push high-quality infographics in your content marketing strategy.

 2.	## Make a complicated topic more accessible